How to write a product description that ranks high and boosts sales in 7 steps

 These seven steps can help you tick both boxes whenever it’s time to write a product description.
 Soon enough, you’ll be whipping up high-impact, SEO-friendly product descriptions that perform well in search and entice the potential customers who land on your site.

-A product description page provides all the information about a particular product a customer would want to know — from the item’s size and color to its price and place of manufacture.
-One of the biggest e-commerce websites in the world, Amazon, has great examples of product descriptions, such as this one:
+A product description page provides all the information about a particular product a customer would want to know — from size and color, to price and where it was manufactured.

 product_descripton_on_amazon